aws-samples/lambda-gen-ai-endpoint-blog/README.md

 ## Purpose of this guide

 This guide was created as a companion for the blog [This is a placeholder link -> [How to access the Jurassic-2 (J2) large language model via an AWS Lambda endpoint]](https://aws.amazon.com/blogs/apn/).
+Note the blog referenced will be published at a later date.

 The deployment guide will walk you through all the needed steps to deploy the solution referred to in the blog post.

 ## Prerequisites